P-Vijay-Bhaskar/ecommerce-sql-analysis/README.md

-# ecommerce-sql-analysis
-E-commerce data analysis case study using SQL (CTEs, subqueries, GROUP BY, CASE)
+# E-commerce data analysis case study using SQL (CTEs, subqueries, GROUP BY, CASE)
-# E-commerce Data Analysis Case Study

 This project analyzes e-commerce transactional data to answer real-world business questions using SQL.